openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 8. **Device log**

-    If the device is not making a recording as you expect, you can obtain a detailed log from the attached device, which should explain why it has stopped, by downloading the [AX3-Utils-Win-3.zip archive](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Downloads/AX3/AX3-Utils-Win-3.zip), extracting/unzipping all of the files to a folder, opening that folder, ensuring only the one device is attached, double-clicking `log.cmd` to run it.
-Copy the output it gives (there may be some strange characters at the end of some of the lines, these can be ignored) -- this should be a timestamped record of *stop reasons*.
+    If the device is not making a recording as you expect, you can obtain a detailed log from the attached device, which should explain why it has stopped, by downloading the archive: [AX3-Utils-Win-3.zip](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Downloads/AX3/AX3-Utils-Win-3.zip), then extracting/unzipping all of the files from it to a folder, opening that folder, ensuring only the one device is attached, then double-clicking `log.cmd` to run the tool.
+Copy the output it gives (there may be some unexpected letters or unusal symbols at the end of some of the lines, these can be ignored) -- this should be a timestamped record of the device's "stop reasons".

 9. **Resetting the device**

     (Advanced) If you are having trouble programming a device, you can [manually reset the device](#resetting-the-device) by following the instructions below.

 ### OmGui Detailed Log